-I can’t be doing with faffing about, maybe once in while I’ll make some pancakes (paleo, obvs!) but most of the time I want to be able to quickly lay my hands on something filling and nutritious.
+I can't be doing with faffing about, maybe once in while I'll make some pancakes (when there's no school, obvs) but most of the time I want to be able to quickly lay my hands on something filling and nutritious.
 This granola recipe is one that you could do in a big batch and keep for up to two weeks in an air tight tin or container.
-It’s great for breakfast but also makes a delicious snack for when you start to lag in the afternoons.
+It's great for breakfast but also makes a delicious snack for when you start to lag in the afternoons.

 1 cup dried fruit, I used cranberries, raisins, figs and cherries